 - 1 quart vegetable broth

-- 2 tsp chili paste or to taste
+- 2 teaspoon chili paste or to taste

-- 1 Tbsp shallot confit I use one from L’Epicurien
+- 1 tablespoon shallot confit I use one from L’Epicurien

 - 2 'nests' of Angel hair pasta coarsely chopped